-Currently we are one of the few practices in the UK able to provide total elbow replacement surgery routinely and we offer a number of different types of elbow replacement prostheses including custom made prostheses There are ‘off-the-shelf’ total elbow replacement systems available however at Fitzpatrick Referrals we have pioneered custom made total elbow implant systems in collaboration with a group of experienced human total elbow surgeons.
-We are currently the only referral centre in the UK offering custom made implants for elbow disease in dogs.
+Currently, we are one of the few practices in the UK able to provide total elbow replacement surgery, whereby the entire elbow joint surface is replaced with a custom elbow prostheses.
+At Fitzpatrick Referrals, we have pioneered custom-made total elbow implant systems in collaboration with a group of experienced human total elbow surgeons.
+We are currently the only referral centre in the UK offering custom-made implants for elbow disease in dogs.
 Each implant prosthesis is made specifically for the patient using information gained from detailed CT images of the patient’s diseased and non-diseased elbow joints.

-During your dogs hospitalisation period they will be cared for by a dedicated team of ward nurses and patient care auxiliaries who work alongside your dogs clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all your dogs clinical and emotional needs are met.
-Due to the prolonged hospitalised period following surgery the patient care team make sure your dog feels at home and treat them just as if they were their own with the love and affection they desire and deserve.
+During your dog’s hospitalisation period, they will be cared for by a dedicated team of ward nurses and patient care auxiliaries who work alongside your dog’s clinician, a team of veterinary surgeons and chartered physiotherapists, ensuring all of your dog’s clinical and emotional needs are met.
+Due to the prolonged hospitalised period following surgery, the patient care team make sure your dog feels at home and treats them with love and affection, just as if they were their own.

 What alternatives to total elbow replacement are available?

 Arthrodesis, or fusion of the elbow joint, may be a viable alternative in patients that are not suitable for total elbow replacement.